mbfrost/MyTrainingRepo/README.md

 add a line of text, testing this out

-Now adding a line of code from GitHub
+Now adding a line of code from GitHub testing here